Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/to_sphere.rst

    To Sphere Factor.

-Select the elements you want to operate on and activate the *To Sphere* transform function.
+Select the elements you want to operate on and activate the *To Sphere* transform tool.
-The *To Sphere* option can be invoked from the :menuselection:`Mesh --> Transform --> To Sphere` menu option or by pressing :kbd:`Shift-Alt-S`.
+The *To Sphere* tool can be invoked from the :menuselection:`Mesh --> Transform --> To Sphere` menu or by pressing :kbd:`Shift-Alt-S`.
 The amount of sphericity given to the selection can be determined interactively by moving the mouse or by typing a number between 0 and 1.
 Pressing :kbd:`Enter` will confirm the transformation.
 The confirmed transformation can be further edited by pressing :kbd:`F6`